 The aim of this research project was to evaluate the ability of a large consumer cooperative (COOP) to promote internal participation by members and to attract volunteer members, involving and satisfying them and inspiring loyalty through the policy of making members active by introducing the figure of the “elected volunteer member”.
 The research therefore involved studying a specific governance model, in which an intermediary representative body for members was established.

 The model and the figure of the active or elected member were conceived as a way to rekindle members’ social motivation and be closer to the community.
-The research initially involved interviews with the people in charge of social policies for the big Coops at a national level.
-Subsequently questionnaires were distributed to the elected volunteer members.
-The data was then analysed in order to understand the types of active members and their motivations.
+The research involved interviews with the people in charge of social policies for the big Coops at a national level.
+Subsequently questionnaires were distributed to the elected volunteer members in order to understand the types of active members and their motivations.

 The research had the following objectives: